dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 description: "How to use dbt commands to set tasks for your dbt Cloud jobs."
 ---

 A dbt Cloud production job allows you to set up a system to run a dbt job and job commands on a schedule, rather than running dbt commands manually from the command line or [IDE](/docs/get-started/develop-in-the-cloud).
+A job contains one or more commands, and when executed together, the outcomes of those commands will determine the job run status.
+A job run status will be either (successful, canceled or failed) and a command outcome can either be successful or failed.
 Each job allows you to:

 - Configure job commands
 - View job run details, including timing, artifacts, and detailed run steps